Zyphyy/weiyi-m.github.io/index.md

     - The White House goes dark
         - Trump led to bunker
     - Most companies participate in #BlackOutTuesday
-- Mexico face mask protests
+- Mexico police brutality protests
     - Cause: death of Giovanni Lopez
         - Killed by police while in custody for not wearing mask
     - Police officer set on fire